google-research/google-research/agile_deliberation/README.md

 ## Introduction
 In our Agile Deliberation paper, we introduce a human-in-the-loop framework for classifying subjective and evolving visual concepts.
 By guiding users through structured concept scoping and iteratively surfacing borderline examples for reflection, our system helps users clarify their ambiguous mental models.

-Here we release a Colab with step-by-step instructions guiding users through the Agile Deliberation process.
+Here we release a Jupyter notebook with step-by-step instructions guiding users through the Agile Deliberation process.

 ## Setting up